How We Create Safe Spaces, Twayne Safe Haven

 support feels familiar.

 There is something uniquely powerful about sitting across from someone who looks like you, who grew up in a similar environment, who carries some version of the same weight.
-Peer connection is not a consolation prize for the absence of professional support — it is something different, and something deeply necessary.
+Peer connection is not a consolation prize for professional support, it is something different, and something deeply necessary.

 Twayne Safe Haven is youth-led and community-rooted.
-Our programs are centered on lived experience.
-While we may bring in facilitators, guest speakers, or professional partners for certain events, the heart of everything we do is peer-to-peer — young people holding space for each other, and growing together.
+Our programs center lived experience.
+While we bring in facilitators, guest speakers, or professional partners for certain events, the heart of what we do is peer-to-peer, young people holding space for each other, and growing together.

 That is not just a design choice.
 It is what has worked, consistently, for over a decade.